inab/fega-mm/all_collections/_subdomains/3_3_data_reception_and_standards_based_interoperability.md

     - ind: '3.2.1'
    levels:
     - level: 1
-      desc: 'None'
+      desc: 'None.'
     - level: 2
-      desc: 'Initial definition of the data standards and file types that will be supported by the federated EGA node in accordance to its mandate'
+      desc: 'Initial definition of the data standards and file types that will be supported by the federated EGA node in accordance to its mandate.'
     - level: 3
       desc: 'Initial implementation of the data standards and file types assessment.
 Manual execution of the associated assessment workflow.'
     - level: 4
       desc: 'Data standards and file types assessment workflow is fully implemented.
 Assessment is part of the incoming data process in the federated EGA node.
-Automated report generation'
+Automated report generation.'
     - level: 5
       desc: 'Periodic review of the Data standards and file types assessment criteria and workflow.
 Criteria and workflows can be refined to maintain general agreement with the federated EGA ecosystem work in this topic.'